keyule/KuGou-API/README.md

 # KuGou API
 Just some documentation on KuGou's API and some scripts
-This would help people outside of China, and not get hit with 'Area not Supported'
+Most of the other stuff on github for KuGou are all for people inside China and dont work for people outside China Hopefully, this would help people outside of China, and not get hit with 'Area not Supported'

 ## Example Scripts: